-Tennessee State University Visa Sponsorship USA
+Tennessee State University Visa Sponsorship Jobs USA

 Tennessee State University is a public HBCU in Nashville with a history of sponsoring international academic and research talent.
-It's a legitimate path for foreign nationals in education and STEM fields, offering H-1B sponsorship for faculty and professional staff roles.
+It's a legitimate path for foreign nationals in education and STEM fields, offering H-1B visa sponsorship for faculty and professional staff roles.

-See All Tennessee State University JobsOverview
+Find Tennessee State University JobsOverview

-Showing 5 of 12+ Tennessee State University Visa Sponsorship USA jobs
+Showing 5 of 12+ Tennessee State University Visa Sponsorship Jobs USA

 Get Access To All Jobs

-Division College of Agriculture
+Division: College of Agriculture

-Number of hours per week
+Number of hours per week: 37.5

-Days to be worked Monday, Tuesday, Wednesday, Thursday, Friday
+Days to be worked: Monday, Tuesday, Wednesday, Thursday, Friday

-Months per year Fiscal (12 months)
+Months per year: Fiscal (12 months)

-Job Type Full-Time
+Job Type: Full-Time

 Advertised Salary

-Pay Basis Monthly
+Pay Basis: Monthly

 Job Description